orxfun/orx-parallel/docs/using_wasm.md

 ### Pattern B: Fixed startup cap + configurable per-run limit

-This is a good fit for interactive apps.
+This is a good fit for interactive apps and for having thread limits per-computation.

 - initialize runtime once with a cap, say `N`,
 - per computation use `.num_threads(threads)` in Rust pipeline.